• Home

 I have heard of You by the hearing of the ear, but now my eye sees You.
 Therefore I abhor myself, and repent in dust and ashes.”
 (Job 42:5,6)

-Let us draw near to God and He will draw near to us (James 4:8), and the closer we get the more truthfully are we going to see ourselves.
+Let us draw near to God and He will draw near to us (James 4:8), and the closer we get, the more truthfully we are going to see ourselves.
 This is as certain as the sun rising in the east.

-If you think this post can help somebody else you can share it with the options presented bellow.
+If you think this post can help somebody, you can share it with the options presented below.

 Share this:

-• Click to email a link to a friend (Opens in new window) Email
+• Email a link to a friend (Opens in new window) Email

-• Click to share on X (Opens in new window) X
+• Share on X (Opens in new window) X

-• Click to share on Facebook (Opens in new window) Facebook
+• Share on Facebook (Opens in new window) Facebook

 Related